JeesooHa/8team/README.md

 3. Adding Boss monster - one more image  (done)

-4. stage 2 - Background : Image which has long length of width
+4. stage 2 - Background : Image which has long length of width (done)

 5. Ultimate skill -> Remove all bullets of enemies (done)

-6. Adding two more characters which user can select
+6. Adding two more characters which user can select (done)

-7. Storytelling like starwars.
+7. Storytelling like starwars. (done)